learn-anything/learn-anything/README.md

 As new version is being worked on.
 The code for old release (one currently deployed at [learn-anything.xyz](https://learn-anything.xyz)) can be found [here](https://github.com/learn-anything/2017-release).

+This repo includes open source code.
+There are also [docs](https://docs.learn-anything.org) and [curated lists](https://github.com/learn-anything/curated-lists#readme) available.

 ## Contributing

 See [contribution guidelines](CONTRIBUTING.md#readme).